-GLACIER PARK INTERNATIONAL AIRPORT offers direct flights to eight major national hubs including Seattle, San Francisco Bay Area, Las Vegas, Salt Lake City, Denver, Minneapolis/St. Paul, Chicago and Atlanta.
-Served by Delta/Sky West, United, Alaska Airlines/ Horizon Air and Allegiant. **ANNOUNCING: additional summer air service to Kalispell!
+GLACIER PARK INTERNATIONAL AIRPORT (Kalispell – FCA) offers direct flights to major U.S. hubs served by Delta/Sky West, United, Alaska Airlines/ Horizon Air and Allegiant.

-AMTRAK’s Chicago to Seattle/Portland Empire Builder trans-American train makes stops twice daily in nearby Whitefish.
-Visit AMTRAK for full schedules and details.
+AMTRAK’S Chicago to Seattle/Portland Empire Builder trans-American train makes stops twice daily in nearby Whitefish, 20 minutes from Kalispell.

 DRIVING TO KALISPELL

 Interstate 90 passes through the city of Missoula 115 miles south of Kalispell.
 From Missoula, U.S. 93 heads north to Kalispell paralleling the impressive Mission Mountain Range and beautiful shore of Flathead Lake.

 Coming from the west on I-90, turn off at St. Regis, Montana.
 Follow Hwy.
 135 through St. Regis to Hwy.
 200. Turn left on Hwy.
 200 towards Plains.
 At the entrance to Plains turn right on Hwy.
 28, follow through Hot Springs continuing until you come upon a spectacular vista of Flathead Lake.
 At the intersection of Hwy.
 28 and Hwy.
 93, in Elmo, turn left.
 Hwy.
 93 will lead you through the west shore towns of Dayton, Rollins, Lakeside, Somers then into Kalispell.